-By tracking the patient’s progress before making any further changes to the diet, it should be easy to identify which foods trigger symptoms.
-If symptoms disappear, it can be assumed that the patient has an intolerance for the food that was eliminated.
-This can be confirmed by carefully adding the food back into the diet.
-If symptoms reappear, it can be assumed that the food isn’t well tolerated.
-Conversely, if symptoms persist during the elimination phase, it can be assumed that the food isn’t part of the problem, and the food can be reintroduced into the diet.
+Tracking your progress should help you identify which foods trigger symptoms.
+Once you’ve found potential triggers, remove them from your diet for anywhere from two weeks to two months.
+If symptoms disappear, it can be assumed that you have an intolerance to the eliminated food.
+This can be confirmed by carefully adding the food back into your diet.
+If symptoms reappear, it can be assumed that the food isn’t well-tolerated.
+If symptoms persist during the elimination phase, it can be assumed that the food isn’t part of the problem, and the food can be reintroduced into the diet.